 The HomeSounds project installs fixed live-streaming microphones at selected sites.
 These microphones broadcast 24/7/365 via the Locusonus Soundmap (Firefox or Chrome recommended) and are free to access.
 The microphones have many purposes; principally, they provide a focus for listening, are a method of enriching our relationship with place, and act as safe listening spaces.
-You can also listen direct using the links below or with a live-stream player such as VLC.
+A more detailed guide on how to listen to HomeSounds live-stream microphones can be found here.

-This solar-powered live-streaming stereo microphone, installed in partnership with Mancroft Advice Project and the National Trust, is located at Sheringham Park, a 1000 acre site close to the North Norfolk coast.
+This solar-powered live-streaming stereo microphone, installed in partnership with Mancroft Advice Project and the National Trust, was located at Sheringham Park, a 1000 acre site close to the North Norfolk coast.

-The microphone streams 24/7/365.
-Wildlife highlights included Green Woodpecker, Muntjac deer, Buzzards and Owls.
-Other features included the passing North Norfolk Stream Railway, rustling leaf-litter and brash, coastal winds and the ever present roar of the North Sea, less then a mile away.
-As well as listening live, you can take a guided online sound-walk around the site by visiting the HomeSounds youtube channel.
+The microphone streamed 24/7/365 and wildlife highlights included Green Woodpecker, Muntjac deer, Buzzards and Owls.
+Other features of the acoustic habitat included the passing North Norfolk Stream Railway, rustling leaf-litter and brash, coastal winds and the ever present roar of the North Sea, less then a mile away.
+You can take a number of guided online sound-walks around the site by visiting the HomeSounds youtube channel.

 Pigneys Wood is a recent addition to the stewardship of Norfolk Wildlife Trust.
 The reserve provides an important wildlife refuge for many birds such as the goldcrest, nuthatch, Cetti’s warbler; insects such as red admiral, peacock and holly blue butterflies; dragonflies such as the emperor, migrant hawker, blacktailed skimmer and Norfolk hawker, and mammals such as otter, water vole and badger.

 Installed in partnership with Norwich Science Festival, this live-stream microphone was sited on the edge of patch of woodland that overlooks freshwater marsh.
 The Soundscape was mixture of wildlife, weather and distant rural-town ambience.
-You can take a guided online sound-walk around the site by visiting the HomeSounds youtube channel.
+You can take a number of guided online sound-walks around the site by visiting the HomeSounds youtube channel.

 Installed as part of the partnership project between HomeSounds and Norwich Science Festival, the live-stream microphone at RSPB Titchwell Marsh broadcast a coastal soundscape rich in birdlife from this fantastic reserve in North Norfolk, UK.